DataRevivalist/Sentiment-Analysis-for-Customer-Feedback/README.md

 │       └── tokenizer files
 │
 ├── reports/
-│   ├── figures/                                # All charts and visualisations saved from notebooks │   └── ShopEase_Methodology_Justification.docx
+│   ├── figures/                                # All figures are automatically saved when the notebooks are run, except for the dashboard figures, which were captured as screenshots.
+│   └── Sentiment Analysis Dashboard.pbix
 │
 ├── src/
 │   ├── __init__.py